Overhuset/overhuset.no/README.md

 ## Contributing

+If you have any suggestions for improving the web page, please open an issue.
+Then fork this repository, make your changes and open a pull request.

 If you're a company and wish to update your component, navigate to `/src/lib/components/companies/[your-company-name].svelte` and edit the corresponding Svelte file.

+In `/src/lib/components/companies/index.ts` there is a map of all the companies and their corresponding logoUrl (placed in /static/companies/), webpage url and more.

 ## Support